kelvinsjk/mathlify/sites/kelvinsoh/src/blog/2024-01-13-decisions-about-trees.md

 ## Avoiding trees fully

 In my first go at developing Mathlify I tried to avoid using trees entirely.
-We forego general expressiveness for the ease of working with our expressions.
+We forgo general expressiveness for the ease of working with our expressions.

 As I was learning about class-based object-oriented programming, I set up Mathlify to consist of